Bear with me for a moment, I'll get to the point while wandering around it for awhile.

 What's that have to do with photography?

-Okay, I've already noted we're losing camera dealers, which means that camera companies will have to be more efficient in how they sell products.
+Okay, I've already noted elsewhere that we're losing camera dealers, which means that camera companies will have to be more efficient in how they sell products.
 But no, even that isn't not what I want to discuss today.

 I want to discuss your GDP.
 Only this time it's your Gross Digital Product.